Pronunciation at university: A case study

 Here are three stand-out features the students highlighted:

-Ningbo University English department continues to use Clear Pronunciation in their curriculum, and we are looking forward to receiving more feedback from them in the near future.
+Ningbo University English department continues to use CP1 and CP2 in their curriculum, and we are looking forward to receiving more feedback from them in the near future.

 Katie Stokes, Blog Editor, ClarityEnglish